How can you improve your Java development workflow with Facebook’s Infer?

 Roughly, the way it works is that it scans your code during compilation looking for certain pre-conceived bugs and error conditions.
 After capturing information on your compilation process, it analyzes it in search of potential bugs.
 If it finds any, it will report them to you in your terminal and write them to a directory file.
 Examples of the types of bugs it looks for are null pointer exceptions and resource leaks.

 Setting up Infer requires Python 2.7 and either Mac OS X or Linux.
 To run it, you can use javac directly or go through build tools like Maven or Gradle.
-Here’s an example of what it looks like in action:

 In this example we can see how Infer identifies a simple null reference, outputs the relevant information we need to fix it, and successfully passes the class after the fix is saved.
 The full source code for Infer can be found on Github.